jabirsubaktagin16/sherrifs-video-game-client/README.md

 - In the new page there will be all Customer reviews
 - In Dashboard, I implemented 4 types of Charts
 - In Blogs, there were 3 questions given for us to answer
+- Used CustomLink Here to Check the Active Route